cdsittampalam/documentation/docs/Fund Administration.md

 When Fund One is created, there is a single deposit address that is automatically assigned to receive money.
 When used, a fund can have multiple withdrawal addresses.

-1. Click on the Asset icon under Fund One
+1. Click on the Asset icon under Fund One.
+This allows you to enter the Asset view.

 ![](https://qredo.atlassian.net/wiki/download/attachments/81723458/asset%20icon%20in%20the%20holdings%20tab.png?api=v2).